 The leather is soft and supple, and it has that delicious leather smell.
 Then it has antique brass hardware and two strap options — the longer one is adjustable.
 I also love how many interior pockets it has — two gusset slide pockets and two interior back slip pockets, along with the usual back zip pocket.

 It also has one vertical zip pocket on the front, but I can’t see using that one.
 I will just slide my phone into one of the interior pockets.
 It has a snap closure on top, so it’s easy to get in and out of.

 But alas, it seems to be gone in caramel.
 I can only hope that they got a limited shipment, and they will be getting more in.
 I’ve seen that happen with other styles during this time of supply chain issues, so I will cross my fingers.

 Meanwhile, Saks has it in black leather, and it qualifies for their current spend more, save more promo, which brings it down to $298.
-And it does come in other colors, including some really pretty suede options, on the Rebecca Minkoff website.
+And it does come in other colors, including some really pretty suede options, on the R Minkoff website.

 I’ve placed like three separate Evereve orders this week.
 I keep seeing things I want to try!

 This dress really isn’t my style, and I have nowhere to wear it, but I was curious to try it so I ordered it anyway.
 I love the print and the fabric, but as I expected, the stye doesn’t do much for me, and it doesn’t really match my personal style either.